AnandaLeia/Astro_Project_BIS15L/README.md

  - folders for each individual member and their work (titled with member names)
  - a folder of brainstorming possible datasets for this project (Potential Datasets)
  - a folder of the data we used for the final project (NASA Lunar and Solar Eclipses)
- - a collaborative RMarkdown withour final app and plots (final_eclipse_app.Rmd)
+ - a collaborative RMarkdown with our final app and plots (final_eclipse_app.Rmd)
  - a stand-alone .R script with just the final app (final_eclipse_app.R)

 **Member Contributions:**